 \hfill

-| Recent tools have been developed to infer the effect of species interaction on trait evolution, either by modelling trait divergence in co-occurring species from a same guild (e.g. dietary guild) (Matching Competition: MC models) or considering that the evolutionary rate depends on the on the number of lineages within the guild (density dependence; linear: DD$_{lin}$ or exponential: DD$_{exp}$; @drury2016estimating).
+| Recent tools have been developed to infer the effect of species interactions on trait evolution, either by modelling trait divergence in co-occurring species from a same guild (e.g. dietary guild) (Matching Competition: MC models) or considering that the evolutionary rate depends on the on the number of lineages within the guild (density dependence; linear: DD$_{lin}$ or exponential: DD$_{exp}$; @drury2016estimating).
 After reconstructing the biogeography history based on `r minRange` to `r maxRange` primate species (@matzke2013probabilistic; @matzke2016stochastic; Figure \@ref(fig:figmap)) as well as primate diet evolution based on `r minFruit + minLeaf` to `r maxFruit + maxLeaf` species (discrete trait: frugivory vs. folivory; @bollback2006simmap), we calculated the likelihoods of models considering the role of species interactions (including competitive scenarios) in the evolution of either the whole brain (using the encephalic quotient, $EQ$, as a proxy for `r minEQ` to `r maxEQ` frugivorous, depending on how frugivory was assessed, see Dietary guild), or the relative size of specific brain areas associated with foraging-related information perception, processing or retention (Figure. \@ref(fig:figbrain); comprising `r minAllAreas` to `r max(maxNeocortex,maxHippocampus,maxCerebellum,maxStriatum,maxMOB)` frugivorous species) as well as the likelihoods of simpler models assuming non effect of species interactions, like the simple Brownian Motion (BM), the Ornstein-Uhlenbeck process (OU) assuming that traits are constrained around on optimal value (e.g. stabilizing selection; see @blomberg2020beyond for a review on these approaches) or the Early-Burst model (EB, REF), this latter allowing to check for a time-dependence of the evolutionary rate, hence emphasizing that, if any, the density effect is not an artefact due to time dependence.
 Support for each model was evaluated using an information-theoretic framework [@burnham2002model] based on the weight of Akaike Information Criterion corrected for small samples (AICc) when considering all six models (MC, DD$_{lin}$, DD$_{exp}$, BM, OU, EB, see Phylogenetic models; Evolutionary models in methods).
 Non-competitive models were the most likely in describing the evolutionary history of the $EQ$ or the striatum (Figure \@ref(fig:figbrain) and \@ref(fig:figresultsevolution)), an area specifically involved in XXX, used here as a control area.
 By contrast, competitive models were most supported in areas involved in sensory abilities (the main olfactory bulb, MOB), immediate information processing (i.e. working memory, with the neocortex), or long-term spatio-temporal information retention (hippocampus), (Figure \@ref(fig:figbrain) and \@ref(fig:figresultsevolution)).
 When density-dependent models were the best fit, the positive rate (r, Figure \@ref(fig:figresultsevolution)) suggested an acceleration of the evolutionary tempo together with increased lineage diversity.

 | To understand the directionality of the selection gradient shaped by co-occurrence (i.e. selection for “bigger” brain or “smaller” brain the more species), we fitted phylogenetic regressions (see Phylogenetic models; phylogenetic regressions in methods).
 In these linear regressions, the predicted variable was the relative brain size values of areas for which we observed interspecific competition effect.
 We considered the average surface of the frugivorous species range overlapped by other sympatric frugivorous species, as well as the number of such sympatric frugivorous species across their entire range as covariates.
 Despite considerable noise induced by recent increase extinction and spatial range reduction due to anthropogenic disturbances (REF), it shows that XXXXXXXXXX